Skip to main content

 APISIX offers three HTTP routing options:

-1. radixtree_host_uri routes requests by hosts and URI paths.
+1. radixtree_host_uri routes requests by hosts and URI paths, prioritizing hostnames over URI paths during matching.
+This is the default setting.
 It can be used to route north-south traffic between clients and servers.
+This is the default routing option.

-2. radixtree_uri routes requests by URI paths.
+2. radixtree_uri routes requests by hosts and URI paths, prioritizing URI paths over hostnames during matching.
 It can be used to route east-west traffic, such as between microservices.

-3. radixtree_uri_with_parameter enhances on radixtree_uri to support the use of parameter in path matching.
+3. radixtree_uri_with_parameter enhances radixtree_uri to support the use of parameter in path matching.

 Routes, Upstreams, and Services